AKTheDev56/UNCCheckEdited/README.md

 Changes: Instead of a hidden .test folder on some devices, there is now a non-hidden, UNCChecktest folder.

-getscriptclosure Fixed!  (note: some executors still may not work, i am currently working on it)
+getscriptclosure Fixed!  (note: some executors still may not work, i am working on it)

 ----------
 Loadstring